BYU-CS-260/lab3/README.md

-# Lab 3: Creating a Vue XKCD Browser
+# Lab 3: Creating a React XKCD Browser

 In this assignment, you will use Vue to build an application that uses an API to browse XKCD comics.